umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/biodefense-exercises.md

    [EOC Training Exercise (12hr) - Crimson Contagion PanFlu Functional Exercise (FE) - August 12-16, 2019 (Recurring Program)](https://tceols.cdc.gov/Course/Detail2/7218?previousPage=search)

 1. [Operation Dark Winter](https://en.wikipedia.org/wiki/Operation_Dark_Winter)
+   "Operation Dark Winter was the code name for a senior-level bio-terrorist attack simulation conducted from June 22–23, 2001.It was designed to carry out a mock version of a covert and widespread smallpox attack on the United States."